fredford/cmput404_lab1/README.md

 > What status code is returned for http://google.com/teapot?
 Is it the one returned by curl -i or curl -iL?
 What happens when you curl http://www.google.com/teapot?

 Status code `301 Moved Permanently` is returned from the input URL of http://google.com/teapot and status code `418 I'm a Teapot` is returned from the input URL of http://www.google.com/teapot.

+## Question 7

+> What changed in the output of https://webdocs.cs.ualberta.ca/~hindle1/1.py when you used -X POST?
+What is this method useful for?

+In the comparison between the two curl outputs, several new form field instances were added or changed.
+This could allow for making a POST request to send data.